Canadian import documents required for customs clearance

 Additionally, when importing vehicles or certain equipment, they must comply with Canadian Motor Vehicle Safety Standards (CMVSS) and require approvals from Transport Canada.

-Common mistakes with Canadian import documents
+Common mistakes with import documents

 Even experienced importers can encounter issues with paperwork.
 Here are a few of the most common mistakes: